 As mentioned earlier, cell phone carriers like Verizon, T-Mobile, Sprint, and AT&T offer installment options where you can receive the phone upfront for little to no cost, and you'll pay off the cost of the phone monthly, typically over 24 months.

 For example, the AT&T Next plan allow you to pick an eligible phone to receive with no down payment.
 All that is required is to pay a small monthly fee and you'll be entitled to an upgrade at no extra charge every 12 or 18 months.
 This is a way that everyone can afford to get the latest phones without paying a lot up front.
-T-Mobile has a similar model called JUMP!
-On Demand.
+T-Mobile has a similar model called JUMP!.

 Free or highly discounted phones were standard practice during the era of contract phone plans, but since we've moved on from that time, installment plans are your best bet to getting a phone upfront without paying much or anything at all.